-Government digital experience standards
+Digital experience standards

-Based on public policy, web protocol, guidelines and best practices.
+Based on web protocol, guidelines public, policy and best practices.

 Site is available for indexing by well-behaved agents.